futureofcoding/futureofcoding.org/journal.md

 # Future of Coding Research Journal

+### July 24 2017 4:26pm

+I'm recognizing that I won't have time to get to what I hoped to today as I'm still just trying to get through my inbox and other tasks.
+To be clear, no research happened today but I have a solid plan for what to work on tomorrow!

 ### July 24 2017 2:04pm

 Apologies for skipping an entry on Friday.
 I spent most of the day installing Ubuntu on my chromebook so that I could try Lamdu out.
 And then I spent a while installing Lamdu.
 Finally I got it to work!
 You can see the conversation I had with one of the creators of Lamdu on its Gitter channel: